-- Additionally, students can connect the application with their institution to track progress and provide references.
+- Additionally, students can connect with their institution to track progress and provide references on the application status.

-- Candidates must provide information about their educational background, certifications, grades, start and end dates, etc.
+- Candidates must provide information about their educational background, certifications, grades, start and end dates, name, permanent home address details, etc.

 - If any applicants have employment histories, they can provide them.

-- There is no preference order, and applicants may list up to five different courses.
+- There is no preference order, and applicants may list up to five courses.